wgtdkp/wgtcc/README.md

 1. some features are supported only in grammar level(like keyword _register_)
 2. features that disgusting me are removed(like default _int_ type without type specifier)
 3. some non standard GNU extensions are supported, but you should not rely on **wgtcc** of a full supporting
-4. the keyword _auto_ will be redigned for type deduce

 ## FRONT END
 A basic recursive descend parser